Modalities Available

 Swedish Massage is the most commonly requested massage in the west.
 It is perfect for a first time or infrequent massage.
 It is amazing for relaxation when the massage strokes are long with even pressure; or, it can be invigorating with short and bracing strokes depending on your objective.

 The Swedish massage key function is to bring blood flow to the skin and nerves which aids in circulation; relaxing or stimulating muscles depending on technique.
-It’s also a great way to warm up muscles before physical activities and stretch out muscles afterward.

 Swedish massage is done using a technique called draping which is where the client is semi/nude under sheets and light blanket.
 The therapist, keeping the client covered at all times, exposes only the part of the body that is currently being massaged.
 For comfort, you may or may not choose to leave on your under garments.